D2KLab/GraphNER/README.md

 ## Overview
 The code is organized as notebooks, to be used as follows:
 * `final_generate_gazetteers.ipynb`: to generate the gazeteers from Wikidata (by specifying a list of QIDs correspoding to the classes)
+* `edge_list_generation.ipynb`: to generate the graph structure to build the graph embeddings
 * `graph_embeddings_generation.ipynb`: to generate node embeddings using [GEM library](https://github.com/palash1992/GEM) algorithms (e.g. node2ve, SDNE..)
 * `nodes_classifier.ipynb`: to train a model for the node embeddings
-* `v2.0/autoencoder_embeddings.ipynb`: to generate auto-encoder embeddings from the binary graph representations.
+* `autoencoder_embeddings.ipynb`: to generate auto-encoder embeddings from the binary graph representations.
-* `v2.0/autoencoder_nn_classification.ipynb`: to train a model for the auto-encoder embeddings
+* `autoencoder_nn_classification.ipynb`: to train a model for the auto-encoder embeddings
-* `v2.0/GCN-node-simple-features.ipynb`: to train a GCN on the CoNLL-2003 task
+* `GCN-node-simple-features.ipynb`: to train a GCN on the CoNLL-2003 task

 The code will be streamlined into stand-alone configurable scripts and fully documented soon.